leinstay/steamdb/README.md

 # Steam Video Game Database

 JSON file of all games available on Steam with prices and additional data from Steam Spy, GameFAQs, Metacritic, IGDB and HLTB.
-Data is updated once a month and is automatically uploaded to GitHub.
+The data is automatically updated and uploaded to Github once a month.

 Live preview of this data used in real project: https://gamegauntlets.com